pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 The ``v-model`` directive creates a textbox for the user to interact with.
 In the above example, the ``v-model`` directive is tied to the ``{{ message }}`` place-holder.
 Whatever the user types into the textbox changes what the user sees above the textbox.
-The ``v-model`` directive is great with working with user input.
+The ``v-model`` directive is great for working with user input.

-The ``v-bind`` directive binds and HTML element to a Vue instance.
+The ``v-bind`` directive binds an HTML element to a Vue instance.
 In the above example, ``title`` is bound to the vue instance of ``secretMessage``.
 Whenever the user hovers over the title, the value of secretMessage appears to them.